 (A) Whose owner is actively engaged in farming.

-(B) If the farm or farms are owned by a partnership or a corporation, one which includes at least one partner or principal of the corporation who is actively engaged in farming.
+(B) If the farm or farms are owned by a partnership or a corporation, one that includes at least one partner or principal of the corporation who is actively engaged in farming.

 (C) Where the farm or farms are leased, the lessee is actively engaged in farming.
 The term “farming” means:

-(c) For the purpose of this subchapter, subchapter 3 of this chapter, and 21 V.S.A. chapter 4, the words "premises," "building," and "structure," or any part thereof shall mean "public building" as defined in this section.
+(c) For the purpose of this subchapter, subchapter 3 of this chapter, and chapter 174 of this title, the words “premises,” “building,” and “structure,” or any part thereof shall mean “public building” as defined in this section.

-(d) "Historic building" or "historic structure" means any structure which has been listed in the National Register of Historic Places or the State register of historic properties or which has been determined to be historically significant by the Vermont Advisory Council on Historic Preservation or which meets the standards adopted by the Division for Historic Preservation pursuant to 22 V.S.A. § 723(a).
+(d) “Historic building” or “historic structure” means any structure that has been listed in the National Register of Historic Places or the State Register of Historic Places or that has been determined to be historically significant by the Vermont Advisory Council on Historic Preservation or that meets the standards adopted by the Division for Historic Preservation pursuant to 22 V.S.A. § 723(a).